-AAN issues new guideline on best treatments for diabetic nerve painApril 11th, 2011 in Neuroscience /
+AAN issues new guideline on best treatments for diabetic nerve painApril 11, 2011 in Medicine & Health / Neuroscience

 The American Academy of Neurology has issued a new guideline on the most effective treatments for diabetic nerve pain, the burning or tingling pain in the hands and feet that affects millions of people with diabetes.
 The guideline is published in the April 11, 2011, online issue of Neurology, the medical journal of the American Academy of Neurology, and will be presented April 11, 2011, at the American Academy of Neurology's Annual Meeting in Honolulu.